Lattice thermal transport from phonon spectra beyond perturbation theory: Discussion

 A further advantage is that, in addition to the MD trajectory, the present method requires only an effective second-order phonon basis for mode projection and transport.
 This makes it especially attractive for structurally complex crystals with many atoms per unit cell, such as the metal-organic framework MOF-5 \cite{Huang2007MOF5MD} and the Zintl thermoelectric Yb$_{14}$MnSb$_{11}$ \cite{Wang2018Yb14MnSb11}.
 In these cases, high-order IFC approaches become very expensive, whereas the present approach makes it practical to compute and microscopically interpret the thermal conductivity.
 More generally, this approach enables one to resolve the microscopic heat-conduction mechanisms in any situation where a MD simulation is feasible and an average crystal structure (and hence the second-order phonon basis) can be defined \cite{simoncelliTemperatureinvariantCrystalGlass2025,iwanowskiBondNetworkEntropyGoverns2025,thebaudBreakingRayleighsLaw2023,fiorentinoEffectsColoredDisorder2025,pazhedathFirstprinciplesCharacterizationThermal2024,kotiugaMicroscopicPictureParaelectric2022a}.
+We also stress that the present spectral Wigner implementation uses the harmonic heat-flux~\cite{Hardy1963}.
+Anharmonicity enters through the MD time evolution and the resulting interacting spectral density, while explicit higher-order anharmonic heat-flux is not included.